Prostate problems present as a common problem among the male population.

 This condition may affect up to 33% of the male population.
-Chronic non-bacterial prostatitis is known to cause pain in the pelvis.
+Chronic non-bacterial prostatitis can cause pain in the pelvis.
 Perineum pain is also not uncommon.
 A lot of men with this condition also experiences pain in the genitals.

 The condition is characterized by inflammation that affects the prostate gland.
 Even though inflammation exists in the prostate, the patient is unlikely to experience symptoms.
 The condition has, however, been associated with certain complications.
 While asymptomatic prostatitis may not cause erectile dysfunction or another type of sexual dysfunction, it may lead to fertility problems.

-Symptoms associated with the bladder and urine flow are commonly associated with prostatitis.
+Bladder and urine flow symptoms are common with prostatitis.
 This may include urinary retention or frequent urination.
-While lower urinary tract symptoms are common, it is important to note that prostatitis is also known to cause pain.
+While lower urinary tract symptoms are common, it is important to note that prostatitis can also cause pain.

 Both bacterial and non-bacterial prostatitis can cause pain symptoms.
 The pain can affect various regions of the patient’s body.
 The pain symptoms may also be more aggressive under certain circumstances.
 As an example, some men tend to experience an increase in pain when they ejaculate.
 Painful urination is also relatively common among men with prostatitis.

 The level of pain experienced is generally dependant on the type of prostatitis and the severity of the condition.
 Patients with chronic non-bacterial prostatitis will typically experience less severe pain compared to a man with acute bacterial prostatitis.
 A recurrent urinary tract infection may cause discomfort to come and go with a bacterial kind of disease.